Hakomi is the evocation of consciousness

-Previously, in psychotherapy generally, the therapist was supposed to be in a neutral state, somewhat emotionally detached from the client.
-Now the latest research shows that the successful therapist needs to be loving – emotionally connected with the client, full of compassion (without sympathy), and skilfully responsive to the client in a way that is felt as caring.
+Previously, in generally, the practitioner was supposed to be in a neutral state, somewhat emotionally detached from the client.
+Now the latest research shows that the successful practitioner needs to be loving – emotionally connected with the client, full of compassion (without sympathy), and skillfully responsive to the client in a way that is felt as caring.

 In Hakomi, we call this way of being “loving presence.”
 It means, first and foremost, that we see the client as a source of inspiration and nourishment.
 We are receiving the client as a gift.
 This receptive and appreciative state is felt by the client as a reminder of their own personal strength and wholeness.

-As Hakomi therapists, we see ourselves, not as professional experts who will heal the client, but as a kind of skilful spiritual friend who will accompany the client on a healing journey.
+As Hakomi practitioners, we see ourselves, not as professional experts who will heal the client, but as a kind of skillful spiritual friend who will accompany the client on a healing journey.
 The quality of relationship that this state of mind creates is tangible to the client and to observers.
-The therapist is relating to the client as a person with another person.
+The practitioner is relating to the client as a person with another person.

 So the four characteristics of the Hakomi way are:

 the practice of loving presence and all that entails;

 a constant focus on present experience (both the what and the how, using nonverbal expression, emotion, memory, etc as sources of information about present experience and indicators of habits);

 the use of little experiments in mindfulness for assisted self-study;

 and a movement as soon as possible in the direction of the nourishing missing experience.